Operation Paramount

 By analysing data from the prison service, Operation Paramount has created a new means of recognising those families who might benefit from additional support, helping to address risk factors of young people affected by adverse childhood experiences.

-Children Heard and Seen are the only charity providing solely community-based support to families left behind after parental imprisonment, offering a range of services including one to one support, mentoring, online activities, parenting skills and peer support, and social events to bring families with shared experiences together.
+Children Heard and Seen provide community-based support to families left behind after parental imprisonment, offering a range of services including one to one support, mentoring, online activities, parenting and peer support, and social events to bring families with shared experiences together.
 Prior to Operation Paramount, there was no statutory mechanism to recognise these families and the charity relied upon word-of-mouth to reach those needing help, often leading to long delays or families missed entirely.

-From May 2022 to November 2024, 983 individual children across the Thames Valley have been recognised as being affected by parental imprisonment with all of those in operationally live areas receiving a referral offer where suitable.
-As of October 2024, over 140 children have had a referral to Children Heard & Seen to receive direct support.
-We believe that families know their needs best and the parent’s/carer’s agency is respected when they decline a referral.
+From May 2022 to February 2025, 1090 individual children across the Thames Valley have been recognised as being affected by parental imprisonment with all of those in operationally live areas receiving a referral offer where suitable.
+As of March 2025, over 170 children have had a referral to Children Heard & Seen to receive direct support.
+We believe that families know their needs best and the parent/carer’s agency is respected when they decline a referral.
 Families also self-refer to Children Heard and Seen as their needs change following the Op Paramount offer.

 How does Operation Paramount work and why is it so innovative?